 This antenna is tuned, taking into account the loading effect of the human body, human touch and so on.
 Due to this, the field performance of the antenna will be very similar to Figure 4 and Figure 5.

-To learn more about how you can benefit from our smaller antenna designs, please fill out the form below and we’ll be in touch soon.
+To learn more about how you can benefit from our smaller antenna designs, please contact us.